-Spatial audio is how Apple brands its immersive, 360-degree sound tech, though the concept is sometimes referred to as “spatial audio” in more general terms as well.
-It’s essentially a form of surround sound wherein the origin points of different sounds stay in place even as you move around.
+Spatial audio is how Apple brands its immersive 360-degree sound tech, though the concept is sometimes referred to as “spatial audio” in more general terms as well.
+It’s essentially a form of digital surround sound wherein the origin points of different sounds can appear to envelop you from all directions.

 That sounds like plain, old, living room surround sound, right?
-Except spatial audio can keep those origin points in place even when the speakers themselves are moving, namely on headphones like the AirPods Pro and AirPods Max.
+Except with certain hardware, spatial audio can keep those origin points in place even when the speakers themselves are moving, namely on headphones like Apple's AirPods Pro, AirPods Pro 2, and AirPods Max.

-Say you’re watching a film on your iPhone where someone is loudly walking along the left of the screen.
+Say you’re watching a film on one of the best iPhones, where someone is loudly walking along the left of the screen.
 If the movie is compatible with spatial audio, you could turn your head to the left and the footsteps would then sound like they were coming from straight in front of you.

 How do I use spatial audio?

-With these two devices you’re almost set, and remember that you can turn spatial audio on or off at your choosing.
+With compatible hardware you’re almost set, and remember that you can turn spatial audio on or off at your choosing.
 To turn if off while you’re already watching a video, open the Control Center, press and hold the volume control then tap on the spatial audio option to disable it.

 To turn spatial audio on or off for everything, open Settings and navigate to the Bluetooth menu.
 In the list of connected devices, tap the “i” icon next you’re your AirPods then select whether to turn spatial audio on or off.

-Some music streaming services provide Dolby Atmos-compatible tunes, namely Amazon Music HD and Tidal.
-Still, Amazon limits Atmos playback to its own Echo speakers and Tidal seems to be keeping its immersive capabilities exclusive to Sony’s Spatial Audio rival, 360 Reality Audio.
-As such you can’t get spatial audio music from either.
+Amazon Music HD and Tidal music streaming services also provide Dolby Atmos-compatible songs.
+Still, Amazon limits Atmos playback to its own Echo speakers and Tidal seems to be keeping its immersive capabilities exclusive to Sony’s spatial audio rival, 360 Reality Audio.

 You do at least have a choice of where to stream compatible TV shows and movies.
-Apple TV Plus, HBO Max, Disney Plus and Hulu all support spatial audio via their respective Atmos-enabled content.
-And, while Netflix isn’t currently on the list of compatible services, recent rumors suggest it could be testing spatial audio support for a full launch later this year.
+Apple TV Plus, HBO Max, Disney Plus, Hulu and now Netflix all support spatial audio via their respective Atmos-enabled content.

 How does spatial audio work?

-There's a few things that are needed to make spatial audio happen.
-First, sound engineers will map the individual audio parts of a piece of content — dialogue, sound effects, non-diagetic music and so on — to specific points on a digital 3D space.
+There are a few things that are needed to make spatial audio happen.
+First, sound engineers will map the individual audio parts of a piece of content — dialog, sound effects, music soundtrack and so on — to specific points on a digital 3D space.
 Imagine a sphere build around the listener, with each sound source placed around it.
 This allows for those individual sounds to seemingly come from either side, behind, above or below you.
 Engineers can also adjust the “distance” of sounds so that they seem closer or further away.

-Once the matter of fitting surround sound into a pair of headphones is settled, spatial audio can then use head-tracking to create that feeling of being able to love around (or at least look around) the 3D space.
-The AirPods Pro and AirPods Max therefore contain accelerometers and gyroscopes, which can track your head movements in relation to an anchor device: the phone or tablet that the headphones are paired to.
+With an encoded source track, compatible playback device and headphones, spatial audio can then use head-tracking to create that feeling of being able to look around the 3D space.
+The latest AirPods and Beats designs contain accelerometers and gyroscopes that track your head movements in relation to an anchor device: the phone or tablet playback source that the headphones are paired to.

-Because the anchor device contains the screen on which you’re watching the spatial audio-mastered content, the system can make sure that sounds are played from directions consistent with the on-screen action.
-All while you can move your head around inside that 3D space.
+Because the anchor device contains the screen on which you’re watching the spatial audio-mastered content, the tech can make sure sounds are played from directions consistent with the on-screen action, even as you turn your head in different directions inside that 3D space.